 While the BRITA SAFF-100 didn't distinguish itself overall, it is our favorite option of the faucet mount variety.
 It did very well at removing chlorine and has a mediocre flow rate.

-However, this filter is definitely a disappointment when it came to extracting lead or minerals from the water.
+However, this filter is a disappointment when it came to extracting lead or salts from the water.
 It also didn't do an amazing job of making contaminated water taste great.
 Regardless, it is a great value pick and the best option if you aren't interested in a pitcher or permanent under the sink system.

 Read Full Review: BRITA SAFF-100

 We bought all the water filters in this review ourselves — no free or sample models from manufacturers.
 We have been testing water filters for over 12 months now, even going so far as to build a custom testing rig with an isolated water supply so we could control the contaminants going in and out of the system.
 Our testing team of Austin Palmer and David Wise have tested well over 200 home and kitchen products and brought this experience to the table when it came to designing our testing procedures, along with David's formal training as a mechanical engineer.

 The bulk of the scores for each filter are based on how well they removed various contaminants and other impurities.
 Since some of these tests exceeded the technical abilities we have here, we took samples of the tainted supply and the filtered water and sent them off to an independent water quality lab for precise analysis to determine how well each filter did.
 We also used chemical indicator strips and a Total Dissolved Solids (TDS) meter to determine how well each water filter performed.
 We had a panel of judges rate and rank the taste of each water for the taste metric, looking both at how well each filter removed unsavory compounds and if it added any undesirable tastes to clean water.
 Finally, we measured how long it took to dispense and filter a quart of water in each product for our flow metric.

 Related: How We Tested Water Filters